TownsendSP/ISC_Crackme/walkthrough/Walkthrough.md

 Regex #2 sill match any string consisting of a series of alphanumeric characters, followed by an `@` symbol, followed by another series of alphanumeric characters, and ending with a `.` followed by another series of alphanumeric characters.
 Therefore, this regex is likely meant to match any email addresses, and can be renamed as such.
-I will also rename the comma string to "comma" for clarity.

 At this point, the string table should look like this:
 ![img_1.png](imgs/img_1.png)